KanchiMoe/Charlotte-timeline/episodes.rst

 When Shunsuke's age
 --------------------

 Like Tomori's, it is never mentioned when his date of birth is.
 However we see in episode 10 at ``04:23`` that he celebreates his 15th birthday, but we don't know what year it is.
 If he is 15 in 2011, he is 19 in 2015 and his power *might* have vanished.
-However, if we say he is 15 in 2012, he is 18 in 2015 and seems more reasonable that he would still have his power for Yuu to plunder.
+However, if we say he is 15 in 2012, he is 18 in 2015.